kristapsdz/lowdown/mdoc.md

 (usually for the C and Perl programming language), command-line utilities, device drivers, formats---most anything available on a modern Unix system.

-Manpages were traditionally written in the [roff(7)](https://man.openbsd.org/roff) language, usually using the [man(7)](https://man.openbsd.org/man) macro package.
+Manpages are written in the [roff(7)](https://man.openbsd.org/roff) language, traditionally using the [man(7)](https://man.openbsd.org/man) macro package.
 (Much like LaTeX and TeX, roff supports macro packages that have specific functionality above the base language.)